mono2010/Accelerated-Loan-Risk-Assesement/README.md

 Using a spark notebook to accelerate loan default model creation.

 ### Background:
-Using machine learning to predict possible loan defaults is one of the more prococative ideas in modern banking.
+Attemping to predict loan defaults is one of the many applications for machine learning in the finacial services industry.